 Applicants must have completed a one year ACGME accredited fellowship in surgery of the hand to qualify.
 In addition, a one year case list must be submitted which meets the required number of cases in 5 of 9 categories.

-Candidates who have met all the requirements and have passed the examination will receive a Hand Subspecialty Certificate issued by the American Board of Orthopaedic Surgery which is valid for 10 years, provided that their general Board Certification in Orthopaedic Surgery remains current.
-After receiving the Subspecialty Certificate, it is recommended that you take a combined examination when your general Certificate expires.
+Candidates who have met all the requirements and have passed the examination will receive a Subspecialty Certificate in Orthopaedic Surgery of the Hand issued by the American Board of Orthopaedic Surgery.
+This Subspecialty Certificate will be valid through the expiration of the Diplomate’s General Certificate.
+After receiving the Subspecialty Certificate, it is highly recommended that Diplomates take a combined examination when the Certificates expire, so they will be recertifying both Certificates with one examination.